 This is a compilation of the designer diary entries posted in the Wingspan Facebook group.
 They are listed here in chronological order, with the most recent entry at the top.

 What are the first few choices made by each player in the game?
-This is always a design puzzle for me, because I want to ease players into the game, but I still want them to be able to make interesting decisions early on.
+This is always a design puzzle for me, because I want to ease players into the game (unlike a draft right from the start, which can be overwhelming, especially for new players), but I still want them to be able to make interesting decisions early on.

 For a significant part of Wingspan’s design, the setup worked something like this: Each player received 5 bird cards.
 They picked 2, discarded the others, and gained 1 food token of their choice.

 The intent behind this is that we wanted to give players a head start without devaluing any of the actions.
 However, it sometimes made the start a little too slow, and it could result in making players feel unlucky if they weren’t getting the food they needed (an issue we also addressed with different ways to reroll the dice and an optional 2:1 conversion when playing birds).

 We considered a few different options, and then we stumbled upon something that ended up sticking.
 It works like this: